shou-gakusei/TAIGA-1.20.1-kubejs/README.md

 Included:
  * 16 new meltable Ores with 3 new hardness levels (5,6,7) ——I use 'minecraft:needs_netherite_tools' instead of Cobalt
  * 16 alloys in combination with new molten ores and molten items
- * actual 27 new Traits with random, funny, positive or negative effects
+ * actual a few new Traits with random, funny, positive or negative effects(maybe I will balance it later)
  * two new types of burnable items (e.g. lignite) and a bunch of other alloy-essential items
- * additional Gold and Iron (slagged), for the use in a lot of other mods.
-Iron is always too rare...
  * some new additional Blocks.
-Most of them just with an optical use - atm
+Most of them just with an optical use - such as atm

 Download